The 14 best stops on Iceland’s Golden Circle

 A colourful collection of houses.

-13) Kerið Crater
+Stop 13) Kerið Crater

 Surrounded by fiery red and orange rocks, Kerið (Kerid) Crater forms a complete oval with a small lake at the bottom and makes for an impressive final stop on the Golden Circle.
 This volcanic crater located in the Grímsnes area in Southern Iceland is famous for the bright blue colour of the water within the caldera, which is approximately 6,500 years old.
 The vibrant blue colour of the lake within comes from the minerals in the water, while the surrounding soil is composed of a rusty red (rather than black) volcanic rock.
-Land owners charge a small entrance fee of 400ISK (£2.50/$) to see the crater, but you can see it for no extra cost as part of a Golden Circle Tour.
+Landowners charge a small entrance fee of 400ISK (£2.50/$) to see the crater, but you can see it for no extra cost as part of a Golden Circle Tour.

 Book your Golden Circle Tour with Kerid Crater here!